Developer Workflow

 Context Management Is 90% of the Skill in AI-Assisted Coding

-The real skill in AI-assisted development is not prompting - it is context management.
-Persistent memory across sessions separates productive developers from frustrated ones.
+The real skill in AI-assisted coding is not prompting - it is context management.
+Persistent memory, CLAUDE.md files, and layered context separate productive developers from frustrated ones.

 Reducing Context Switching Cost with Running Notes - How AI Agents Solve the Same Problem